satencioh/satencioh/README.md

 <img src = "./assets/banner_github.png">
 </p>
 <h2>👋 Hi, I’m Sandy Atencio</h2>
 Welcome to my repository, I'm an enthusiast of collective learning and communities.
-I currently work as a Data Scientist and I firmly believe in the power of data.
+I currently work as a Data Engineer and I firmly believe in the power of data.

 <h3>✔️ My Skills</h3>